Research shows that 2 out of 3 people can’t taste the difference between fresh skimmed milk and granules

 The UK hot beverage market is a milky one – 4 out of every 5 drinks are served with milk, whilst the most popular types of coffee; latte and cappuccino are heavily milk based.
 Coffee is arguably not the biggest factor in the vended drink equation; it’s milk that tips the balance.
 With a ratio of 3:1 milk to coffee in an average latte, the performance and taste of milk can have a bigger impact in the overall profile of the drink than coffee.

 The challenge for vending has always been replicating the quality of drinks served on the high street.
-With coffee shops often using fresh milk, and a public perception that fresh milk is superior to using powder, the underlying question is do vending operators need to adopt fresh milk solutions to be more competitive?
+With coffee shops often using fresh milk, and a public perception that fresh milk is superior to using dried, the underlying question is do vending operators need to adopt fresh milk solutions to be more competitive?

 Milk Powder vs Fresh Milk